Why and how I write about hamstring ruptures, avulsions, and recovery after surgery

 UPHAG is my attempt to create the safest, fastest way to inform yourself:

-• Based on real studies, not generic blog posts
+• Based on real studies, not generic blog posts and regularly updated as new evidence comes out

 • Designed to protect you from vague AI answers and non‑specific “hamstring” advice that research has shown can be incomplete or misleading for complex injuries like this (reference)